muhammad-akasha/redux-add-to-cart/README.md

 # ADD TO CART

-in this repository i create the add to cart using redux toolkit
+in this repository i create the add to cart using redux toolkits and also add redux persist to save the cart item data when page reload its skill in a storage save.